ska-sa/katsdpmodels/doc/user/formats.rst

     ``ranges``

 mask_auto_correlations
-    A boolean to indicate whether autocorrelations (both same-hand and cross-hand) should be masked, in which case it is done for frequencies covered by any of the ranges.
+    A boolean to indicate whether auto-correlations (both same-hand and cross-hand) should be masked, in which case it is done for frequencies covered by any of the ranges.